jonathanwhitedev/santa-quiz/README.md

 # Santa's Big Christmas Quiz

 View my live project here!
-[Voyager](https://jonathanwhitedev.github.io/voyager/)
+[Santa's Big Christmas Quiz](https://jonathanwhitedev.github.io/santa-quiz/)

 Santa's Big Christmas Quiz is a interactive website based quiz that is readily available to provide fun Christmas themed quizes for all.
 Traditionally many office parties and family get togethers incorporate a quiz of some sort, and many have to make there own quiz from scratch, trawlliing the web to find questions and answers.
 This website aims to fill the gap for a lack of online quizes.